-Some predict that in the next 20 years we will have devices to control most aspects of our physical and emotional being... the paralysed will be able to dance using their thoughts, people will be able to download their dreams, mobile therapists will monitor our moods and we will be able to regulate which memories we hold on to, even if our mortal minds get brittle, and which ones we delete because they are too painful to keep.
+Some predict that in the next 20 years we will have technological devices to control most aspects of our physical and emotional being.
+The paralysed will be able to dance using their thoughts, people will be able to download their dreams, mobile therapists will monitor our moods and we will be able to regulate which memories we hold on to, even if our mortal minds get brittle, and which ones we delete because they are too painful to keep.

 We remember the way our heart or mind wants us to.
 Our subconscious is constantly rewriting, re-versioning and blurring our memories.